AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 The links can also be sorted by the following criteria (in order from left to right):

 * Valid / Invalid / Unknown status first
-* URL - a specific URL can be typed or pasted in the search box.
+* URL- a specific URL can be typed or pasted in the search box.
 Alternatively the links can be sorted alphabetically.
 * Last check
 * Status
-* Associated records - a specific UUID can be typed or pasted in the search bo.x
+* Associated records- a specific UUID can be typed or pasted in the search bo.x

 Links can be tested all at once (by clicking the |analyze_records_button| button at the top right) or individually (by clicking the |test_link_button| button at the end of the record's row).